qatrackplus/qatrackplus/docs/install/linux_upgrade_from_030.rst

     sudo chmod ug+rwxs qatrack/media

 Now we can update our default Apache config file so that it points to the correct virtualenv.
-Edit `/etc/apache2/sites-available/qatrack.conf` and find the `WSGIDaemonProcess` line and update the `python-home` variable so that it points to `/venvs/qatrack31`:
+Edit `/etc/apache2/sites-available/qatrack.conf` and find the `WSGIDaemonProcess` line and update the `python-home` variable so that it points to `/venvs/qatrack31` and includes the `application-group` directive.

 .. code-block:: apache

-    WSGIDaemonProcess qatrackplus python-home=/home/YOURUSERNAMEHERE/venvs/qatrack31 python-path=/home/YOURUSERNAMEHERE/web/qatrackplus
+    WSGIDaemonProcess qatrackplus python-home=/home/YOURUSERNAMEHERE/venvs/qatrack31 python-path=/home/YOURUSERNAMEHERE/web/qatrackplus application-group=%{GLOBAL}

 and finally restart Apache: